amiitt001/SkillSphere/README.md

 Navigate to the backend directory: cd backend

-Create a .env file and populate it with your Google Cloud Project ID and region.
+Create a .env file and add your Google Cloud PROJECT_ID and REGION.

 Install dependencies: npm install

-Authenticate with Google Cloud for local development: gcloud auth application-default login
+Authenticate for local development: gcloud auth application-default login

 Configure Frontend:

 Navigate to the frontend directory: cd frontend

-In src/lib/firebase.ts, replace the placeholder firebaseConfig with your actual Firebase web app configuration.
+In src/lib/firebase.ts, replace the placeholder firebaseConfig with your actual Firebase web app configuration keys.

 Install dependencies: npm install